What's happening to Azure Database for MySQL - Single Server?

 Forced migration post sunset date

 Post the sunset date, your Single Server instance, along with its data files, will be force-migrated to an appropriate Flexible Server instance in a phased manner.
-This might lead to limited feature availability as certain advanced functionality can't be force-migrated without customer inputs to the Flexible Server instance.
-This could lead to server unavailability for servers with security and networking features.
+This will lead to limited feature availability as certain advanced functionality can't be force-migrated without customer inputs to the Flexible Server instance.
+This will lead to server unavailability for servers with security and networking features.
 Read more about steps to reconfigure such features post force-migration to minimize the potential effect below.

 The following features can't be force-migrated as they require customer input for configuration and won't be enabled on the migrated Flexible Server instance: